 In 2017 131 people stayed at the Emergency Shelter for the first time.
 26% of First-Time Presentations were via our newly introduced Winter Night Shelter.

 Every person staying at the Emergency Shelter is assigned a Key Worker.
 Working together they will thoroughly assess the person’s needs – health. housing, education, life skills, problem alcohol and drug use, support networks, disabilities, employment and personal history.
 An individually tailored care plan will then be drawn up, agreed and implemented, and reviewed on an ongoing basis.

 The goal is to move people onto the most appropriate housing with any supports necessary as quickly as possible.
 Whilst this happens in many cases, the lack of appropriate housing options can delay this move.
 There is often a shortage of housing options for people with a broad range of needs that require high levels of support – often referred to as complex needs.
 As a result people can become stuck in emergency accommodation for far longer than is necessary and become long-term homeless.

-Throughout 2015 there were 66 people long-term homeless in our Emergency Shelter – people who were stuck in emergency accommdoation for longer than six months becasue they had no housing option available to them.
+Throughout 2017 there were 57 people long-term homeless in our Emergency Shelter – people who were stuck in emergency accommodation for longer than six months because they had no housing option available to them.